0xemperor/A-map-of-Ethereum/README.md

 # A map of Ethereum
-All discourse, papers, eth research posts, blogs and talks around current day ethereum research and future directions.
+Trying to place discourse, papers, eth research posts, blogs and talks around current day ethereum research and future directions.

 ## On Ethereum